This article describes how to ride a bicycle through winter, for recreation or transportation -- but with an emphasis on transportation.

 Actually, any bicycle does fine when the streets are clear and dry, but it's good to have a "beater" bike for sloppy conditions -- generally, an older one with a steel frame.
-If well-painted, and protected inside the tubes with Frame Saver or Boeshield T-9 spray (available at bike shops) the main issue is not corrosion to the frame, but dirt, slush and corrosion making brakes, cables, derailleurs and other moving parts stick -- similar to the issues mountain bikers face when riding through water and mud.
-Mating surfaces (seat post, stem, bottom bracket cups etc.) should be greased or treated with anti-seize compound so they don't rust together.
+If well-painted, and protected inside the tubes with Frame Saver or Boeshield T-9 spray (available at bike shops) the frame will last for many years.
+The main concern is dirt, slush and corrosion making brakes, cables, derailleurs and other moving parts stick -- similar to the issues mountain bikers face when riding through water and mud.
+Mating surfaces (seat post, stem, bottom bracket cups etc.) should be greased or treated with anti-seize compound so they don't corrode together.
 But they should always be given this treatment anyway!

 Simple gearing options are preferable in winter, and especially if the weather is sloppy.
 Many winter cyclists prefer a fixed gear, which gives better feedback about traction than a freewheeling bicycle.